ECONOMIC NUTRITION

 Certification

 Economic Nutrition is an initiative of Shorefast and part of the organization’s Community Economies program.
-The idea emerged on Fogo Island as a transparency tool for Shorefast’s community enterprises, and is currently being piloted for more widespread use.
+The idea emerged on Fogo Island as a transparency tool for Shorefast’s community enterprises.